TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forElements

-The lambda matrix has the same interface as other matrix types except of the method `getRow`.
+The lambda matrix has the same element-wise interface as other matrix types, except that the matrix has no mutable storage.
+The available member functions are:

+* `forAllElements(function)` - processes all rows.
+* `forElements(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.

+The lambda receives the row index, the local index, the column index, and a read-only value of the matrix element.
+Because the element value is evaluated on-the-fly, it is passed as `const Real&` regardless of whether the matrix object itself is const.
+The free-function `TNL::Matrices::forElements` supports lambda matrices through the const overloads only (see [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api)).

 The following example demonstrates the use of the method `forElements` (\ref TNL::Matrices::LambdaMatrix::forElements) to copy the lambda matrix into the dense matrix:

 \includelineno LambdaMatrixExample_forElements.cpp